cla-cif/english-with-claudia/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to understand if the services are right for me.
+        2. As a First Time Visitor and a learner, I want the text to be easily decipherable, short and written using a rather casual register.
-        2. As a First Time impaired visitor, I want to be able to easily navigate throughout the site to find information, read all the text by myself or with a screen reader, find non-misleading colours, find animations disabled if set so.
+        3. As a First Time impaired visitor, I want to be able to easily navigate throughout the site to find information, read all the text by myself or with a screen reader, find non-misleading colours, find animations disabled if set so.
-        3. As a First Time Visitor, I might want to find out more about the service on social media.
+        4. As a First Time Visitor, I might want to find out more about the service on social media.
-        4. As a First Time Visitor, I want to get in touch with the organisation easily, quickly and effectively.
+        5. As a First Time Visitor, I want to get in touch with the organisation easily, quickly and effectively.

     -   #### Returning Visitor Goals